-The town of Nymburk, 28 miles east of Prague is worth a visit and walk around.
+The town of Nymburk, 28 miles east of Prague is worth a visit and a walk around.
 The main feature of the town is the Gothic brick Saint Giles Church.
 This church, together with the preserved buildings of the Nymburk fortification, is a unique example of brick Gothic architecture in the Czech lands.
 The dominant of the square is a rare Renaissance Town Hall.
 Besides town walls, the town is also dominated by the Road Bridge (cultural heritage) from 1913, which connects the town center with a town part of Zálabí.
 Among the important cultural monuments of Nymburk is also Turkish tower, Plague Column, Chapel of St. John of Nepomuk, Bohumil Hrabal Grammar School, Nymburk Synagogue, Water Tower, and Old Fisher House.

 This trip was our last ride before we traded in our Apache Wakan bikes which served us well for nine years and upgraded to electric Apache MTBs.
 When we rode here, we had no idea that we will upgrade soon and that we will be writing about our trips.
 So we selected an easy ride with basically no elevation gain.
 The first notable stop of this ride was a graffiti sprayer’s dream – an abandoned warehouse with a lot of walls to put your creation on.
 We had the luck to talk to a homeless “guide” who explained to us how this hall is used.
 We recommend the visit only during the daytime!